-Journal of Mathematics Education and Science Editorial board recognizes that plagiarism is not acceptable and therefore establishes the following policy stating specific actions (penalties) upon identification of plagiarism/similarities in articles submitted for publication in Journal of Mathematics Education and Science.
-JaMES will use iThenticate software as the tool in detecting similarities of texts in article manuscripts and the final version articles ready for publication.
+Journal of Natural Sciences and Education Editorial board recognizes that plagiarism is not acceptable and therefore establishes the following policy stating specific actions (penalties) upon identification of plagiarism/similarities in articles submitted for publication in the Journal of Natural Sciences and Education.
+Journal will use Turnitin software as the tool in detecting similarities of texts in article manuscripts and the final version articles ready for publication.
 A maximum of 25 % of similarities is allowed for the submitted papers.
 Should we find more than 25 % of the similarity index, the article will be returned to the author for correction and re-submission.

 Plagiarism involves the "use or close imitation of the language and thoughts of another author and the representation of them as one's own original work."